AlacrisIO/alacrity/docs/paper.md

 The last consensus block is where a lot of action is going to happen.
 We will break it down into a number of steps.

-First, Alice publishes the inputs to the commitment, after declassifying them, and we consensually verify that the earlier commitment actually is made from these inputs:
+First, Alice publishes the inputs to the commitment, and we consensually verify that the earlier commitment actually is made from these inputs:

 ```
-    @A declassify! saltA;
-    @A declassify! handA;
     @A publish! saltA, handA w/ 0;
     check_commit(commitA, saltA, handA);
 ```